baronet2/shotmissr/README.md

 # Miss It Like Messi: Extracting Value from Off-Target Shots in Soccer

-This is a companion repository to the paper "Miss It Like Messi: Extracting Value from Off-Target Shots in Soccer".
+This is a companion repository to the paper "Miss It Like Messi: Extracting Value from Off-Target Shots in Soccer", published in the [Journal of Quantitative Analysis in Sports (2024)](https://www.degruyter.com/document/doi/10.1515/jqas-2022-0107/html).
+It is also available on [arXiv](https://arxiv.org/abs/2308.01523).

-Previous version of this work were presented at the [2021 New England Symposium on Statistics in Sport](https://www.youtube.com/watch?v=zQCl1cL-JxA&t=6s) and the 2022 Canadian Operational Research Society Annual Conference in Vancouver, Canada, where it was selected as the winner of the
+Previous versions of this work were presented at the [2021 New England Symposium on Statistics in Sports](https://www.youtube.com/watch?v=zQCl1cL-JxA&t=6s) and the 2022 Canadian Operational Research Society Annual Conference in Vancouver, Canada, where it was selected as the winner of the
 Undergraduate Category in the [Student Paper Competition](https://www.cors.ca/?q=content/student-paper-competition).